reactjs/react.dev/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 }
 ```

 The above approach is much cleaner and simpler than the derived state version.
-Occasionally, this won't be good enough—filtering may be slow for large lists, and `PureComponent` won't prevent rerenders if another prop were to change.
+Occasionally, this won't be good enough—filtering may be slow for large lists, and `PureComponent` won't prevent re-renders if another prop were to change.
 To address both of these concerns, we could add a memoization helper to avoid unnecessarily re-filtering our list:

 ```js
 import memoize from "memoize-one";